tauinger-de/training.spring-adv/README.md

 ProductService and OrderService methods are implemented and an in-memory product repository developed and used.

+### v050 - Data JPA

+Introduces entity annotations, spring-data based repositories and their incorporation into every service.

 ## Copyright

 Copyright Thomas Auinger (thomas@auinger.de), Germany.